eclipse-thingweb/test-things/README.md

 For running the things separately, using their `Dockerfile`'s, `docker build -t <image-tag> -f ./Dockerfile ../../` command must be used to give the context to be able to copy `tm.json` into the container.

 For Node.js-based devices, we use npm workspaces and running `npm install` at the root directory installs all the packages needed for every device.
 After packages are installed, running `node main.js` would run the thing.
 For port configuration, running either `node main.js -p 1000` or `node main.js --port 1000` would start the thing on port 1000.

+## Tracing

+Distributed tracing is enabled using OpenTelemetry and Jaeger.
+To view all traces and logs, open [http://localhost:16686](http://localhost:16686) in your browser (Jaeger UI).